bwhitman/tide-clock-epaper/README.md

 To use, get API keys from [OpenWeatherMap](https://openweathermap.org) and [WorldTides](https://www.worldtides.info).
 Rename `config.py.example` to `config.py` and add your API keys there, along with your actual location, and a URL from [SeaTemperature](https://seatemperature.info) if you want to show that.

 Then run `python3 tide.py` and it will generate a black and white PNG file.
-If the WaveShare libraries are all setup and you run this from a Pi with the hostname of `tideclock`, it will instead update the e-Paper screen.
+If the WaveShare Python libraries are all setup and you run this from a Pi with the hostname of `tideclock`, it will instead update the e-Paper screen.
 I have this in a cron job on the Pi like so:

 ```
 # m h  dom mon dow   command